Hexalith/Hexalith.Documents/README.md

-# Hexalith Contacts
+# Hexalith Documents

-Hexalith Contacts is a domain-driven design (DDD) project for managing contact information.
+Hexalith Documents is a domain-driven design (DDD) project for managing document information.
 This project is structured to separate concerns and maintain a clear domain model.

 ## Project Structure